Qazi Ataullah Khan

-Qazi Ataullah Khan (1895-1952) was a Pashtun lawyer, writer, activist, and politician.
+Qazi Ataullah Khan (1895–1952) was a Pashtun lawyer, writer, activist, and politician.

 Early life and education

-Qazi Ataullah Khan was born in 1895 in the Landi Yarghajo village of Peshawar, then a city of British India.
+Qazi Ataullah Khan was born in 1895 in the Landi Arbab village of Peshawar, then a city in British India.
 He was the second son of Qazi Nasrullah Khan, a teacher and religious scholar.
 Being natives to Landi Yarghajo, his family is Khalil and Mohmand by caste.
 Qazi was the title given to Qazi Ataullah's great-grandfather, Qazi (Haji) Talibuddin Rohani.
-Qazi Ataullah received his initial education in a local religious madrassa of his village before attending the Mission School Peshawar where his father previously taught.
+Qazi Ataullah received his initial education in a local religious madrassa in his village before attending the Mission School in Peshawar where his father previously taught.
 He pursued a degree in law from Aligarh Muslim University and graduated in 1918.
 He then returned to Peshawar.